-Over the next 12 months the Company will focus its efforts to complete development and clinical grade production of its AdhTAP vaccine for oncology and develop its candidate vaccine for infectious disease: the Company's 12 month operational focus is to manage the lead vaccine candidates for both human cancer and for infectious disease through preclinical and toxicology studies and to advance these products for clinical trials in humans.
-The Company's current cash position will allow it to operate to August of 2005.
+Over the next 12 months the company will focus its efforts to complete development and clinical grade production of its AdhTAP vaccine for oncology and develop its candidate vaccine for infectious disease.
+The company's 12 month operational focus is to manage the lead vaccine candidates for both human cancer and for infectious disease through preclinical and toxicology studies and to advance these products for clinical trials in humans.
+The company's current cash position should allow it to continue to operate until September of 2005.
 Management believes that an estimated \$1,300,000 will be required over the next twelve months and a further \$5,000,000 is required over the next two years for expenses associated with the balance of pre-clinical development and completion of Phase I clinical trials for the TAP Cancer Vaccine and for various operating expenses.
-The Company plans to increase its research and development activities through outsourcing and collaborations with contract research organizations, industry partners and academic institutions.
-Over the next 12 months, the Company does not plan to invest in the purchase of equipment and other associated infrastructural costs.
+If funding were available, the company plans to increase its research and development activities through outsourcing and collaborations with contract research organizations, industry partners and academic institutions.
+Over the next 12 months, the company does not plan to invest in the purchase of equipment and other associated infrastructural costs.